-A cost-effective Newburgh station
+A new Newburgh station

-All for less that £1 million
+All for less that £1m quid

 Cost-effective modular stations